xRahul/xRahul.github.io/_posts/2020-02-15-comparison-remittance-prices-singapore-to-india.markdown

 3. Highest total converted amount in all 3

 Cons:
 1. No direct bank to bank transfer.
-Money goes to Transferwise and comes from their bank accounts.
+Money goes to InstaReM and comes from their bank accounts.
 So need to keep additional receipts for proof.
 2. Least Known company among all 3
 3. A bit higher conversion rate than transferwise
 4. Takes time to transfer the money